GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 In order to use an OpenID Connect Provider (OP) for login, you need to register your client application at the OP.
 During registration oxd will dynamically register the OpenID Connect client and save its configuration.
 Upon successful registration a unique identifier will be issued by the oxd server.
 If your OpenID Connect Provider does not support dynamic registration (like Google), you will need to obtain a ClientID and Client Secret which can be passed to the `RegisterSite` method as a parameter.
 The `RegisterSite` method is a one time task to configure a client in the oxd server and OP.

 **Required parameters:**
-In order to form your `RegisterSite` request, you will need the following required parameters:

 - OpHost: The URL of the OpenID Connect Provider (OP)